Google pays ‘enormous’ sums to keep search-engine dominance, DOJ says

-Alphabet Inc.’s Google pays billions of dollars each year to Apple, Samsung Electronics and other telecom giants to illegally maintain its spot as the No. 1 search engine, the U.S. Justice Department told a federal judge Thursday.
+Alphabet’s Google pays billions of dollars each year to Apple, Samsung Electronics and other telecom giants to illegally maintain its spot as the No. 1 search engine, the U.S. Justice Department told a federal judge Thursday.

 DOJ attorney Kenneth Dintzer didn’t disclose how much Google spends to be the default search engine on most browsers and all U.S. mobile phones but described the payments as “enormous numbers.”